Andreessen Horowitz

 Series A in 2014

-uBiome, Inc. was a microbial genomics company based in San Francisco, California, specializing in sequencing-based clinical microbiome tests.
-Founded in 2012, it offered a range of products including SmartGut, a test for identifying harmful and beneficial microorganisms linked to specific infections; SmartJane, a women’s health screening for conditions like HPV and STIs; Explorer kits for researchers and citizen scientists; and SmartFlu, a clinical test for respiratory infections.
-The company's goal was to enhance understanding of the human microbiome and its implications for health.
-However, uBiome faced financial difficulties and filed for Chapter 11 bankruptcy in September 2019, which was later converted to Chapter 7 on October 11, 2019, marking the end of its operations.
+uBiome, Inc. was a microbial genomics company based in San Francisco, California, founded in 2012.
+It specialized in sequencing-based clinical microbiome tests, offering products such as SmartGut, a test for identifying pathogenic and commensal microorganisms related to infections, and SmartJane, a women's health screening test that detects various conditions including HPV and STIs.
+The company also provided Explorer kits for citizen scientists and researchers, as well as SmartFlu, a clinical respiratory test.
+By leveraging precision sequencing combined with machine learning and artificial intelligence, uBiome aimed to enhance the understanding of the human microbiome, enabling healthcare providers to deliver more accurate diagnoses and empowering patients to manage their health more effectively.
+However, uBiome faced financial difficulties and filed for Chapter 11 bankruptcy in September 2019, which was later converted to Chapter 7 on October 11, 2019.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.